CSBP-CPSE/LODE-ECDO/scripts/Businesses/2-OpenTabulate/README_opentab.md

 The files in `data/input` are a copy of all files from `1-PreProcessing/processed`

 ### 2. Configuration
-The configuration file in this directory (`opentabulate.conf`) is just a copy of the one actually used by opentabulate.
+The configuration file in this directory (`opentab.conf`) is just a copy of the one actually used by opentabulate.
 To run opentabulate, you will need to add or edit certain things to the configuration, but you must do this at the root of the system.

+To copy all your edits from `opentab.conf` to the file that's actually used by opentabulate, go into the terminal and enter:
+`cp ~/ODBiz/2-OpenTabulate/opentab.conf ~/.config/opentabulate.conf`
+This is the easier editing option

-To access the script at the root, go into the terminal and enter:
+Or, to directly access the script at the root, go into the terminal and enter:
-`nano ~/.config/opentabulate.conf`
+`nano ~/.config/opentabulate.conf`.

 You can edit multiple things in opentab, but probably the most essential is the last section "labels".
 Here you can edit what column headers you want in the output, but it's very important that they must be the same as in the variable map.
 (You don't need to put all the labels that are in the variable map, but you cannot add any that are not in the variable map)
 For more details on the different opentabulate settings as well as installation, visit: [https://opentabulate.readthedocs.io/en/latest/]